 So does it make sense to use CAD software for the factory layout?

 This raises the question of the planning phase.
 Where am I currently, in the concept phase or already in the implementation planning?
-Who is involved in the current planning phase at all and are the people involved usually trained CAD draftsmen?
+Who is involved in the current planning phase at all and are the people involved usually trained CAD users?
 How do the workflows function in the current planning phase?
-Is your CAD expert possibly still entrusted with other product development tasks and only available by appointment calendar?
+Is your CAD system user possibly still entrusted with other product development tasks and only available by appointment calendar?

 Sophisticated concepts only emerge with the freedom to change.